Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 However, most opinion dynamics models unfold on {complex networks}, aiming to capture the heterogeneous nature of real-world social connections via diverse topologies.
 Erd\H{o}s-R\'enyi graphs, for instance, model networks where connections are formed randomly, leading to a homogeneous degree distribution \cite{newman_evolution_2011}.
 Scale-free networks, characterized by a few highly connected hubs and many sparsely connected nodes, provide a more realistic representation of empirical social networks \cite{barabasi_emergence_1999}.
 These topologies can be complemented by modular or community structure \cite{fortunato_community_2016}, further increasing the realism of the representation.

 More recently, research has expanded to include richer representations of social interactions.
-Work on temporal networks acknowledges that social ties are not static but change over time, with interactions forming and dissolving \cite{holme_modern_2015}.
+For instance, temporal networks acknowledge that social ties are not static but change over time, with interactions forming and dissolving \cite{holme_modern_2015, braha_centrality_2006}.
 Multi-layer networks (or multiplex networks, in case the sets of nodes are identical across layers) capture situations where individuals are connected via different types of relationships (e.g., family, work, online acquaintances) simultaneously \cite{kivela_multilayer_2014}.
 Finally, higher-order networks extend beyond pairwise interactions to represent group-based influence, where the collective state of a small group of agents might influence another, reflecting complex social dynamics \cite{battiston_networks_2020}.

 \paragraph{Communication regimes.}